Import

 Description

-NB!
-Modal dialogs interrupt users and demand an action.
-They are appropriate when the user’s attention needs to be directed toward important information.
+Note: Modal dialogs interrupt users and demand action.
+They're appropriate when the user's attention needs to be directed toward important information.

 Behavior